Haeuncs/GOtravel/README.md

 > 여행 일정과 여행 경비를 관리하는 iOS 앱
 >
-> iOS App to Manage Travel Schedules and Travel Expenses
+> iOS App to Manage Trip Schedules and Trip cost

+## Notice

+This is the almost first app I made while studying swift.
+I am constantly refactoring this project.
+If you are looking for a swift project for learning, I highly recommend viewing [Here Another Repo_Core Data + RxSwift + MemoApp](https://github.com/Haeuncs/MemoApp).

 <img src="githubImage/ScreenMain.png">